Updated Feb 19, 2026

 Antioxidant Properties

-Free radicals are unbalanced molecules that attack your skin and cause premature aging.
+Free radicals are unbalanced molecules that attack your skin and can cause premature aging.
 They come from sources like ultraviolet sun rays, pollution, cigarette smoke, and industrial cleaning products.
 Basically, they’re everywhere.

 Exfoliating Properties